 Yes.
 Players need to re-certify in their age-appropriate exams every two years when they age into a new division, or if they wish to receive a ranking in a higher division.
-All players wishing to participate in the 2014 U.S. Junior Championships (Closed), the 2014 U.S. Silver Championships or the 2014 U.S. Bronze Championships must pass the appropriate age-appropriate exam by the registration deadline—February 25, 2013—in order to compete.
+All players wishing to participate in a U.S. Junior Championship event must pass the appropriate age-appropriate exam by the registration deadline—February 25, 2013—in order to compete.

 Players who wish to maintain their US Squash ranking must complete the age-appropriate exam by September 2, 2014.
 Players not intending to compete in one of the three U.S. Junior Championships do not need to complete a new referee exam prior to this date, but are encouraged to do so earlier.

 The new exam is now available on players’ individual US Squash profiles.
 Access the exam by logging in, and then clicking “Referee Exams: Click Here” under the Affiliations/Certifications section of the profile home page.

 Under 19 players must take the Full Club Referee test in order to be eligible to compete in any of the three 2014 U.S. Junior Championships or to have a ranking as of September 2, 2014.

 Players planning on participating in one the three U.S. Junior Championships should take the exam in the age division in which they plan to compete.
 For instance, if a player is currently twelve years old, is aging up in February, and plans to compete in the Under 15 division of the U.S. Junior Silver Championships, that player should take the Under 15 club referee exam.

 If a player does not correctly answer the required 80% of questions, he/she make take the exam again.
 Players are only charged once, regardless of how many times they take the exam.